Web99-web/metaadvisor.eu/content/news/2026/07/08/eu-pushes-chat-control-again-through-urgent-procedure.md

 - MetaAdvisor already wrote in 2025 about Chat Control as a possible dangerous precedent: citizens under surveillance, political elites protected, while criminals move to harder-to-reach channels.
 - A possible shift toward Web3 and decentralized communication alternatives is already being discussed, but the focus of this vote remains privacy, encryption and the urgent procedure.
 - The central question remains the same: how can children be protected without turning the private communication of 500 million citizens into a space of constant automatic control?
+- False positives are not only a technical problem.
+If an automated system wrongly flags a family photo, a private conversation or a user account, ordinary citizens can end up in a review process without any real wrongdoing.

 **Disclaimer:** This article is for informational purposes only and does not constitute legal, security or political advice.
 The topic of Chat Control involves complex questions of privacy, child protection, encryption, digital rights and European legislation.